Relintai/pandemonium_engine_docs/tutorials/introduction/introduction_to_godot.md

 How does it work and look?
 --------------------------

-Godot comes with a fully-fledged game editor with integrated tools to answer the most common needs.
+Pandemonium comes with a fully-fledged game editor with integrated tools to answer the most common needs.
 It includes a code editor, an animation editor, a tilemap editor, a shader editor, a debugger, a profiler, and more.